Caleb Baldwin Tavern: Description and history

-The former Caleb Baldwin Tavern is located in Newtown's village center on the east side of Main Street (Connecticut Route 25) a short way south of its junction with Church Hill Road (United States Route 6).
+The former Caleb Baldwin Tavern is located in Newtown's village center on the east side of Main Street (Connecticut Route 25) a short way south of its junction with Church Hill Road (U.S. Route 6).
 It is a 2 1/2-story wood-frame structure with a side gable roof and shingled exterior.
 The roof is pierced by two brick chimneys.
 Its main façade is five bays wide with sash windows arranged symmetrically around the center entrance.
 The entry is sheltered by a Victorian-era porch with jigsaw brackets and a spindled frieze.
 The entry is flanked by pilasters which support an arched molding and sunburst fanlight.
 A secondary entrance is located on the south side of the building, sheltered by a 20th-century shed roof porch.
 The interior follows a central hall plan.

 The tavern was built around 1763 and represents a good early example of the two-chimney center hall plan.
 It was one of several buildings that hosted French officers in 1781 and 1782 when the army of Rochambeau marched across Connecticut between Virginia and Providence, Rhode Island.
 The Baldwins are known to have hosted Claude Blanchard, Rochambeau's commissary who arrived in advance of the troops to arrange housing and supplies.

 As of 2025, the tavern is now a private residence.